Whitey Bulger: Peak years

 Throughout the 1980s, Bulger, Flemmi, and Weeks operated rackets throughout eastern Massachusetts including loansharking, bookmaking, truck hijacking, arms trafficking, and extortion.
 State and federal agencies were repeatedly stymied in their attempts to build cases against Bulger and his inner circle.
 This was caused by several factors.
 Among them was the trio's fear of wiretaps and policy of never discussing their business over the telephone or in vehicles.
 Other reasons included South Boston's code of silence and corruption within the FBI, the Boston Police Department, and the Massachusetts State Police.
 Although Connolly was Bulger's most infamous source inside law enforcement, Weeks has stated that Massachusetts State Police Lt.
 Richard J. Schneiderhan, the crew's only source inside that agency, was valued more highly.

+Bulger formed alliances with members of the Patriarca family who had escaped the conviction that sent the Angiulo brothers to prison.
+Francis "Cadillac Frank" Salemme, who succeeded Gennaro Angiulo as the preeminent mobster in the Boston faction of the family, began working with the Winter Hill Gang following his release from prison in 1988.

+In 1984, Bulger acquired Stippo's Liquor Mart adjacent to the Old Colony Housing Project in South Boston by forcing the liquor store's proprietor, Stephen "Stippo" Rakes, to sell him the business at gunpoint for $67,000.
+Bulger renamed the store the South Boston Liquor Mart and used the backroom of the business as his gang's primary headquarters.
+He also forced local bars to buy alcohol from the store.